Victor Emmanuel III

-The first fourteen years of Victor Emmanuel's reign were dominated by prime minister Giovanni Giolitti who focused on industrialization and passed several democratic reforms such as the introduction of universal male suffrage; in foreign policy, Giolitti's Italy distanced herself from the fellow members of the Triple Alliance (Germany and Austria) and colonized Libya following the Italo-Turkish War.
-Giolitti was succeeded by Antonio Salandra, Paolo Boselli and Vittorio Emanuele Orlando.
-The First World War brought about Italian victory over the Habsburg Empire and the annexation of the Italian-speaking provinces of Trento and Trieste.
-For this reason, Victor Emmanuel III was labelled the "King of Victory".
-However, the peace treaties failed to give Italy all the territories promised in the 1915 Treaty of London.
-Italian nationalists protested against what they defined as a "mutilated victory", demanded the annexation of territories in Dalmatia, and temporarily occupied the town of Fiume without royal assent.
+The first fourteen years of Victor Emmanuel's reign were dominated by prime minister Giovanni Giolitti, who focused on industrialization and passed several democratic reforms, such as the introduction of universal male suffrage.
+In foreign policy, Giolitti's Italy distanced itself from the fellow members of the Triple Alliance (the German Empire and Austria-Hungary) and colonized Libya following the Italo-Turkish War.
+Giolitti was succeeded by Antonio Salandra, Paolo Boselli, and Vittorio Emanuele Orlando.
+The First World War brought about Italian victory over the Habsburg Empire and the annexation of the Italian-speaking provinces of Trento and Trieste, completing the national unity of Italy, and the southern part of German-speaking Tyrol (South Tyrol).
+For this reason, Victor Emmanuel was labelled the "King of Victory".
+However, a part of Italian nationalists protested against the partial violation of the 1915 Treaty of London and what they defined as a "mutilated victory", demanding the annexation of Croatian-speaking territories in Dalmatia and temporarily occupying the town of Fiume without royal assent.

-During the early 1920s several short-serving prime ministers, including the well-respected Giovanni Giolitti, serving an unprecedented fifth term as prime minister, could not unify the country in the face of the growing Fascist movement.
-Strengthened by the economic downturn facing the country, the Fascists led the March on Rome, and the king appointed Benito Mussolini as prime minister.
-Victor Emmanuel remained silent on the domestic political abuses of the Fascist regime, though he accepted the additional crowns of the Emperor of Ethiopia in 1936 and the King of Albania in 1939 as a result of Mussolini's colonial exploits.
-When World War II broke out in 1939, Victor Emmanuel advised Mussolini against entering the war.
-In June 1940, however, the King relented and granted Mussolini sweeping powers to enter and conduct the war.
+During the early 1920s, several short-serving prime ministers, including the well-respected Giolitti, serving an unprecedented fifth term as prime minister, could not unify the country in the face of the growing Italian fascist movement.
+Strengthened by the economic downturn facing the country, the National Fascist Party led the March on Rome, and Victor Emmanuel appointed Benito Mussolini as prime minister.
+He remained silent on the domestic political abuses of Fascist Italy, and he accepted the additional crowns of the Emperor of Ethiopia in 1936 and the King of Albania in 1939 as a result of Italian imperialism under fascism.
+When the Second World War broke out in 1939, Victor Emmanuel advised Mussolini against entering the war.
+In June 1940, he relented and granted Mussolini sweeping powers to enter and conduct the war.